FTC 2021 SECOND PLACE WINNER: PRIEUR DU PLESSIS

 Prieur du Plessis was one of the first participants to register in the ForexCup Trading Championship 2021 and the first one to lead our highest gain standings.
-At the moment, he is still steadily holding his position among the top five contestants.
+He also ended up taking second place in the championship.
 We asked Prieur du Plessis a couple of questions about what makes him achieve such impressive results.

 Please tell us a bit about your educational & professional background.
 Does it in any way aid your trading career?